§ 154.05 MANDATORY STANDARDS FOR LAND-DISTURBING ACTIVITY.

 (2) Buffer measurement.
 Unless otherwise provided, the width of a buffer zone is measured horizontally from the edge of the water to the nearest edge of the disturbed area, with the 25% of the strip nearer the land-disturbing activity containing natural or artificial means of confining visible siltation.

 (B) Graded slopes and fills.
-The angle for graded slopes and fills shall be no greater than the angle which can be retained by vegetative cover or other adequate erosion control devices or structures, generally not to exceed a 3:1 slope.
-In any event, slopes greater than 10% (or 10:1) left exposed must, within 21 calendar days of completion of any phase of grading, be planted or otherwise provided with ground cover, devices, or structures sufficient to restrain erosion.
+The angle for graded slopes and fills shall be no greater than the angle which can be retained by vegetative cover or other adequate erosion control devices or structures.
+In any event, slopes left exposed will, within 21 calendar days of completion of any phase of grading, be planted or otherwise provided with temporary or permanent ground cover, devices, or structures sufficient to restrain erosion.
 The angle for graded slopes and fills must be demonstrated to be stable.
 Stable is the condition where the soil remains in its original configuration, with or without mechanical constraints.

 (D) Ground cover.
-Whenever land-disturbing activity is undertaken, the person conducting the land-disturbing activity shall install erosion and sedimentation control devices and practices that are sufficient to retain the sediment generated by the land-disturbing activity within the boundaries of the tract during construction upon and development of the tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
-Except as provided in § 154.05(B) above and § 154.09(B)(5), provisions for a ground cover sufficient to restrain erosion must be accomplished within 15 working days or 90 calendar days following completion of construction or development, whichever period is shorter.
+Whenever land-disturbing activity is undertaken on a tract, the person conducting the land-disturbing activity shall install erosion and sedimentation control devices and practices that are sufficient to retain the sediment generated by the land-disturbing activity within the boundaries of the tract during construction upon and development of said tract, and shall plant or otherwise provide a permanent ground cover sufficient to restrain erosion after completion of construction or development.
+Except as provided in § 154.05(B) above and § 154.09(B)(5), provisions for a ground cover sufficient to restrain erosion must be accomplished within 90 calendar days following completion of construction or development.